Clau050994/AdoptLove/README.md

 - [x] **Data uses the useEffect React hook and async/await syntax**
 - [X] **The app dashboard includes at least three summary statistics about the data such as**
   - [X] *The Median Health Score, the Price range, the highest Spoonacular Score*
-- [ ] **A search bar allows the user to search for an item in the fetched data**
+- [x] **A search bar allows the user to search for an item in the fetched data**
-- [ ] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [x] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**

 The following **optional** features are implemented:

-- [ ] Multiple filters can be applied simultaneously
+- [X] Multiple filters can be applied simultaneously
-- [ ] Filters use different input types such as a text input, a selection, or a slider
+- [X] Filters use different input types such as a text input, a selection, or a slider
 - [ ] The user can enter specific bounds for filter values

-The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough